phastmike/grss-vala/README.md

 # Using LibGRss on Vala
-LibGRSS or libgrss is a 'library for easy management of RSS/Atom/Pie feeds.' (from [wiki.gnome.org](https://wiki.gnome.org/Projects/Libgrss)).
+LibGRss or libgrss is a 'library for easy management of RSS/Atom/Pie feeds.' (from [wiki.gnome.org](https://wiki.gnome.org/Projects/Libgrss)).

 I wanted to use this glib library on Vala but there is/was no VAPI file and no reference on Valadoc.